 For Nicholas Hum, sport runs through his veins.
-Growing up, his father represented Victoria on the track while his grandmother worked in the Athlete Village at the 1956 Olympic Games in Melbourne.
-It will be exactly 56 years since the Hum family’s first brush with elite sport that Nicholas hopes to represent Australia at the London Paralympic Games in 2012.
+His father represented Victoria on the track and his grandmother worked in the Athletes’ Village at the 1956 Olympic Games in Melbourne.

-Nicholas was approached by his now coach Max Binnington while competing during a school sports event and was encouraged to attend some athletics training sessions to test out his fast twitch muscles.
-With a passion for sport, Nicholas took up the offer and in November 2010 competed in long jump and the 100m at the Australian AWD Junior Championships in Canberra, breaking the national records in both events.
+Nicholas was approached by his now coach, Max Binnington, during a school sports event, and was encouraged to attend a couple of athletics training sessions to test out his fast twitch muscles.
+Nicholas’ passion for sport led him to take up the offer and in November of 2010 he competed in the Australian AWD Junior Championships in Canberra, breaking national records in the 100m and long jump.

-Competing at the 2011 IPC Athletics World Championships in Christchurch on Australia Day was a very special time for Nicholas.
-Not only did he celebrate his 18th birthday in Christchurch, but he donned the green and gold for the first time.
-As the second youngest competitor in his international field, Nicholas set a new Australian and Oceania F20 long jump record with a jump of 6.55m.
-He is now ranked fifth in the world and hopes to repeat and better this performance in the future.
+Competing at the 2011 IPC Athletics World Championships in Christchurch, New Zealand, was very special for Nicholas.
+Not only did he celebrate his 18th birthday, but also donned the green and gold for the first time.
+As the second youngest competitor in his classification, Nicholas set a new Australian and Oceanic record in …Read More